JJWallis/bloggr-landing-page/README.md

 ]
 ```

 I was proud of my ability to use destructuring in this project, in a simple attempt to save unnecessary lines of code.
-However, although I feel that I am thinking in the correct manner when using the technique, I do believe I overused it in certain cases where it would have been more readable to declare multiple variables on different lines.
+However, I need to be aware of situations where it would be more readable to declare multiple variables on different lines.

 ```js
 function reset() {